 - SPIRE(Spectral and Photometric Imaging Receiver) – an imaging photometer and an imaging Fourier transform spectrometer

-The instruments have been designed to take maximum advantage of the characteristics of the Herschel mission.
+The instruments had been designed to take maximum advantage of the characteristics of the Herschel mission.
 In order to make measurements at infrared and sub-millimetre wavelengths, parts of the instruments have to be cooled to near absolute zero.
-The optical bench, the common mounting structure of all three instruments, is contained within the cryostat and over 2000 litres of liquid helium will be used during the mission for primary cooling.
-Individual instrument detectors are equipped with additional, specialised cooling systems to achieve the very lowest temperatures.
+The optical bench, the common mounting structure of all three instruments, was contained within the cryostat and over 2000 litres of liquid helium was used during the mission for primary cooling.
+Individual instrument detectors were equipped with additional, specialised cooling systems to achieve the very lowest temperatures.